alexmilowski/data-science/activities/common-crawl/README.md

 Third, you need to assign your user to the group:

- 1. Select the checkbox next to your group.
+ 1. Select the check box next to your group.
  2. Click on the "Group Actions" drop-down menu and click on "Add Users to Group".
- 3. Select your user by clicking on the checkbox.
+ 3. Select your user by clicking on the check box.
  4. Click on "Add Users".

 ## Configure mrjob ##